missingjs/tros/README.md

 # tros: An OS training project

 ## What's this
-The code originated from <https://github.com/yifengyou/os-elephant>, plus some intresting features.
+The code originated from <https://github.com/yifengyou/os-elephant>, plus some interesting features.

 ### New features
 * dynamic kernel entry point